2024 Lebanon war: Background

 The last time Israel invaded southern Lebanon and engaged in ground combat with Hezbollah was during the month-long 2006 Lebanon War.

 According to security expert Sobelman, Israel had spent two decades preparing for the next war with Hezbollah.

 Shortly after the onset of the Gaza war in October 2023, Hezbollah joined the conflict, citing solidarity with Palestinians, which quickly escalated into regular cross-border military exchanges impacting areas in or around northern Israel, southern Lebanon and the Israeli-occupied Golan Heights of Syria.
 Hezbollah said it aimed to pressure Israel by forcing it to fight on two fronts.
 Hezbollah has offered an immediate ceasefire should a ceasefire also happen in Gaza.
 From 8 October 2023 to 20 September 2024, Hezbollah has launched 1,900 cross border attacks, and Israel has launched another 8,300.
 The fighting killed 564 in Lebanon (including 133 civilians), and 52 in Israel (including 27 civilians), displaced entire communities in Israel and Lebanon, with significant damage to civilian infrastructure.

 Israel requested that Hezbollah implement United Nations Security Council Resolution 1701 (UNSCR 1701) and withdraw its forces north of the Litani River.
 Hezbollah has stated it will continue attacking Israel until Israel halts its operations in Gaza.
 Both Israel and Hezbollah have outstanding obligations under UNSCR 1701.
 Hezbollah has established strong military presence in southern Lebanon, storing rockets in civilian sites, building tunnels into Israel, and obstructing United Nations Interim Force in Lebanon's (UNIFIL) access.
 Israel continues to occupy Ghajar and an adjacent area, and has repeatedly breached Lebanese airspace, waters, and borders.
 UNIFIL reports that Israel entered Lebanese airspace on more than 22,000 occasions between 2007 and 2021.
-Diplomatic efforts, led by U.S. envoy Amos Hochstein and France, were not effective in resolving the conflict by 18 September 2024.
+Diplomatic efforts, led by US envoy Amos Hochstein and France, were not effective in resolving the conflict by 18 September 2024.